-“Naika was my baby girl,” her biological mother, Gina Alexis, said during a news conference late last month, according to the Miami Herald.
+“Naika was my baby girl,” her biological mother, Gina Alexis, said at a news conference, according to the Miami Herald.
 “I am sick and devastated.
 I have trusted Florida foster care people to care for my baby.
-Instead she kills herself on Facebook.”
+Instead she kills herself on Facebook.

 “I have to bury my baby,” she added.

-Mental health experts say there is no question that social media is becoming a new platform for public suicide.
+Mental-health experts say there is no question that social media is becoming a platform for public suicide.
 The concern is that people who are planning to take their own lives can broadcast their own deaths in real time — which is not only devastating for those who die but also for those watching it happen online.